xuan-liang/ggmatplot/README.md

 shown below.
 The `Sepal.Length` is plotted against `Sepal.Width` and the `Petal.Length` is plotted against `Petal.Width`.
 Therefore the groups ‘Column 1’ and ‘Column 2’ can be interpreted as ‘Sepal’ and ‘Petal’ respectively.
-Later we will provide examples on how to customize the legend name.
+To make the plot more meaningful, we can add the legend label and axis names by `legend_label`, `xlab` and `ylab`.

 ``` r
 x <- (iris[, c(1,3)])